Effective September 11, 2017

 Rule of thumb: Don’t abuse the rules.
 So simple, right?

-The Adar Network may be used only for lawful, proper and appropriate purposes.
-Customers can’t use Adar’s Network or Services to engage in, foster, or promote illegal, abusive, or irresponsible behavior (obviously), including, without limitation:
+The Nerdio Network may be used only for lawful, proper and appropriate purposes.
+Customers can’t use Nerdio’s Network or Services to engage in, foster, or promote illegal, abusive, or irresponsible behavior (obviously), including, without limitation:

 - Transmission, distribution, copying or storage of any material in violation of any applicable law or regulation, including without limitation, material protected by copyright, trademark, trade secret or other intellectual property right used without proper authorization.